 Creating translation-friendly CAD drawings

-Another step a client can take is to provide a list of terminology to be translated and validated separately before the actual translation begins.
+Another step a client can take is to provide a list of terminology to be translated before the actual translation begins.
 This is used to create a termbase in the translation tool.
 Whenever the source term appears, the translator will be alerted.
 Any digression from the termbase can be fixed immediately, or later in QA.
 Translation tools ensure consistency: the termbase and translation memory will be saved so that the same preferred terminology will be used across all the company’s translated content.
 This also helps as a reference for abbreviations that were used to correct for text expansion.

 When the translation has been finished and reviewed, QA has been performed, and the visual appearance of the drawing has been checked, we deliver DXF files to the client.
 The translation memory is saved to ensure that the next projects for that client can be done efficiently and with consistency.